MaayanBiton/Design-Patterns---EX01/README.md

 both have a more in depth explanation in the word document

-## NOTE: use the dlls in the resurce folder to run the solution
+## NOTE: put the dlls in the resurce folder to run the solution